Military history of Somalia: Invasion of the Hobyo Sultanate

+Invasion of the Majeerteen Sultanate

-By neutralising Hobyo, the fascists could concentrate on the Majeerteen.
-In early October 1924, E. Coronaro, the new Alula commissioner, presented Boqor (king) Osman with an ultimatum to disarm and surrender.
+The new Alula commissioner, presented Boqor Osman with an ultimatum to disarm and surrender.
 Meanwhile, Italian troops began to pour into the sultanate in anticipation of this operation.
 While landing at Haafuun and Alula, the sultanate's troops opened fire on them.
 Fierce fighting ensued and to avoid escalating the conflict and to press the fascist government to revoke their policy, Boqor Osman tried to open a dialogue.
 However, he failed, and again fighting broke out between the two parties.
 Following this disturbance, on 7 October the Governor instructed Coronaro to order the Sultan to surrender; to intimidate the people he ordered the seizure of all merchant boats in the Alula area.
 At Hafun, Arimondi bombarded and destroyed all the boats in the area.

 On 13 October Coronaro was to meet Boqor Osman at Baargaal to press for his surrender.
 Under siege already, Boqor Osman was playing for time.
 However, on 23 October, Boqor Osman sent an angry response to the Governor defying his order.
-Following this a full-scale attack was ordered in November.
-Baargaal was bombarded and destroyed to the ground.
-This region was ethnically compact, and was out of range of direct action by the fascist government of Muqdisho.
+Following this a full-scale naval attack was ordered in November.
+Baargaal is bombed by the Italian cruiser 'Campania' for 22 hours after initial Italian efforts to take the town are pushed back and several Italian officers are killed.
 The attempt of the colonizers to suppress the region erupted into an explosive confrontation.
 The Italians were meeting fierce resistance on many fronts.
 In December 1925, led by the charismatic leader Hersi Boqor, son of Boqor Osman, the sultanate forces drove the Italians out of Hurdia and Haafuun, two strategic coastal towns.

 Another contingent attacked and destroyed an Italian communications centre at Cape Guardafui, at the tip of the Horn.
 In retaliation, the Bernica and other warships were called on to bombard all main coastal towns of the Majeerteen.
-After a violent confrontation Italian forces captured Ayl (Eil), which until then had remained in the hands of Hersi Boqor.
+After a violent confrontation Italian forces inevitably captured Eyl, which until then had remained in the hands of Hersi Boqor.
 In response to the unyielding situation, Italy called for reinforcements from their other colonies, notably Eritrea.
 With their arrival at the closing of 1926, the Italians began to move into the interior where they had not been able to venture since their first seizure of the coastal towns.
-Their attempt to capture Dharoor Valley was resisted and ended in failure.
+Their attempt to capture Dharoor Valley was resisted by Hersi Boqor, and ended in failure for the Italians.
+Due to the immense retaliation of the Majeerteen, Italians were not able to entirely capture Majeerteenia until late 1927, when after the conflict at Iskushkuban Hersi Boqor and his top staff were forced to retreat to Ogaden in order to rebuild the forces.
+However, they had an epidemic of cholera which frustrated attempts to entirely recover his force and re-capture territory.